 Alex Trimino is a Miami-based visual artist who creates illuminated fiber-based sculptures and installations.
 Her work re-contextualizes the traditional use of colloquial, lo-tech crafts; crochet, knittings and weavings exploring social views on civilization, technology and gender.
 In her work old things, old ways and new technologies commingle together; exploring how we connect to reality today.
 She uses embroidery and technology, creating a connection between past and present.

 Alex Trimino was born in Colombia and lives and works in Miami, FL.
 Trimino graduated with a Master in Fine Arts from Florida International University.
-She attended Ox-Bow Artist Residency affiliated with the school of the Art Institute of Chicago as a recipient of the Joan Mitchell Foundation Scholarship for Visual Artist and is currently artist in residence at Deering Estate in Miami.
-Trimino has been the recipient of several awards, from prestigious institutions such as The Patricia & Phillip Frost Art Museum, The Elliot Museum, Appleton Museum of Art, Rawls Museum Arts, Cambridge Art Association and Joan Mitchell Foundation.
+She attended Ox-Bow Artist Residency affiliated with the school of the Art Institute of Chicago as a recipient of the Joan Mitchell Foundation Scholarship for Visual Artist.
+In 2013 Trimino's work was part of "OpenArt" International Art Symposium, Sweden and her solo exhibition "Dark Light" was presented at Läns Museum, West Gallery, Örebro, Sweden.
+Her 2012 solo exhibition "Luminous" was presented at Art and Cultural Center of Hollywood, FL.
+In 2011 Trimino's work was part of "Witness to Creativity" at Florida Museum for Women Artists and her solo exhibition "Binocular Disparity" was presented at the Museum's project Room.
+Trimino has been the recipient of grants and awards, from The Patricia & Phillip Frost Art Museum, The Elliot Museum, Appleton Museum of Art, Rawls Museum Arts, Cambridge Art Association and Joan Mitchell Foundation.
 Her work is in important public and private collections, including The Patricia & Phillip Frost Art Museum and Girls’ Club Contemporary Art by Women.
-Upcoming she will be having a solo show at Hollywood Art and Cultural Center, Hollywood FL.
-More
+Trimino's work is represented by Diana Lowenstein Gallery, Miami.